SahajJain01/jira-dark-theme/README.md

 # Jira Dark Theme

 > Welcome to the dark side.
-Originally forked from radibit/jira-dark-theme

 ## Description

-Simple Chrome extension, that applies dark theme to Jira.
-Edited from the original so that it isn't as jenky in the new jira style.
+Simple Chrome extension that applies an inverted dark theme to Jira.
+Originally forked from radibit/jira-dark-theme.
+I edited from the original so that it isn't as jenky in the new jira style.

 ## Installation